 We want the marriage that the Bible talks about.
 We want to stop drinking the milk of scripture and have the meat instead.
 But to do that, I’m convinced that we have to start obeying in these simple things.
 Then maybe we won’t distract ourselves and our husbands from what’s truly important.

 I want a relationship with Michael where we treat each other how we’d like to be treated, so that we’re “heirs together in the grace of life”.
-Hopefully we’re constantly working towards a life of love and respect for each other.

 There’s the problem, you say.
 Why don’t you ever talk about what the husband is supposed to be doing in this “heirs together” business?